-Key Туре Required Description name string Yes The name of the collection to delete.
+Key Туре Required Description name string Yes The name of the collection to delete. async string No Request ID to track this action which will be processed asynchronously.

 The response will include the status of the request and the cores that were deleted.
 If the status is anything other than "success", an error message will explain why the request failed.
 Examples http://localhost:8983/solr/admin/collections?action=DELETE&name=newCollection